 The cost of a 409A valuation varies greatly, dependent on the provider and the service agreement.
 You can purchase a one-off valuation from some providers, such as an accounting firm, for anywhere between £1,000 and £5,000 – depending on the size and complexity of your company.

-At Capdesk, you can add 409A valuations on top of your regular platform subscription for a fixed fee.
+At Capdesk, 409A valuations are included in the price of our Scale package.
 The service includes an annual valuation, plus one additional material event-related valuation each year.

 If your 409A is performed in a particular way, it’s given “safe harbor” status.
 Safe harbor means the IRS presumes your valuation is valid unless they can demonstrate that it’s “grossly unreasonable”.